hurwitzlab/hpc_viral_inference_pipeline/notebooks/03_viral_pipeline/lsf/05_virsorter2/README.md

-05: Read assembly with VirSorter2
+05: Viral sequence inference with VirSorter2
 =================
 This directory contains scripts and configuration files to run VirSorter2 on assembled contigs as part of a viral inference pipeline using an LSF job scheduler.